Thacher Island (Cape Ann) Twin Lights

 Cape Ann Light Station Architecture and Design

 The towers are constructed from New Hampshire granite, featuring a conical shape that tapers from a 30-foot diameter at the base to 18 feet at the top.
-Each lighthouse was originally equipped with a first-order Fresnel lens, measuring approximately 10 feet in height and weighing several tons, enhancing the visibility of the lights to mariners.
+The 1861 towers were originally equipped with first-order Fresnel lenses, each approximately 9 feet tall and weighing several tons, enhancing the visibility of the lights to mariners.
 The interior houses a 156-step cast iron spiral staircase leading to the lantern room.

 Location and Surroundings